Holiday (1938 film): Reception

 Holiday holds a 100% rating on Rotten Tomatoes, based on 23 professional reviews.
-Although both The Hollywood Reporter and Variety predicted the film would have great box office appeal, Holiday was not a financial success.
+Although both The Hollywood Reporter and Variety predicted the film would have great box-office appeal, Holiday was not a financial success.
 It was well received by critics who praised the "modernizing" of the screenplay into an implied "contest between a young New Dealer and an Old Reactionary."
 The Hollywood Reporter went so far as to say it should "take its place in the parade of periodic hits, along with It Happened One Night, Mr. Deeds, and The Awful Truth."
+Pauline Kael wrote: "In the 30s, Katharine Hepburn's wit and nonconformity made ordinary heroines seem mushy, and her angular beauty made the round-faced ingenues look piggy and stupid.
+Here she is in her archetypal role ... she was the moving force behind this graceful film ...
+Cary Grant manages to make a likable and plausible character out of a dramatist's stratagem."
+Leonard Maltin gave it three and a half of four stars: "Fine, literate adaptation of Philip Barry's play ... " Leslie Halliwell gave it three of four stars: "Elegant, highly successful remake ... still a stage play on film, but subtly devised to make the very most of the lines and performances."

 Hepburn biographers have speculated that Johnny Case's plans to give up working did not appeal to Great Depression audiences who were struggling to find jobs.
-Hepburn, at the time, had earned a reputation as box office poison, causing her departure from RKO Pictures, but critics claimed the Holiday marked her comeback: "If she [Hepburn] is slipping, as Independent Theatre Owners claim, then her 'Linda' should prove that she can come back--and has."
+Hepburn, at the time, had earned a reputation as box-office poison, causing her departure from RKO Pictures, but critics claimed the Holiday marked her comeback: "If she [Hepburn] is slipping, as Independent Theatre Owners claim, then her 'Linda' should prove that she can come back--and has."

 Holiday was the third of four films starring Grant and Hepburn, the others being Sylvia Scarlett (1935), Bringing Up Baby (1938), and The Philadelphia Story (1940).

 Time Out London referred to Holiday as "one of Cukor's best films".